oupton/startup-ds/docs/README.md

 Also, the 3 features we extracted from YouTube data are among the top 7 most important features, which validates our hypothesis that trailer metadata could be predictive of movie profitability.

+# Next Steps
+## Addressing Potential Problems

+One potential problem with our data is that some of the YouTube trailer views and likes may have happened after the movie was released.
+If trailers get watched more because movies are successful and not vice versa, this can be a problem.
+This would mean feedback or leaking of the Y value into our predictors and reduced usefulness of the algorithm.

+Unfortunately, YouTube does not allow access to historical data about videos (creators can only get access to their own channel history after 2015).
+The only way to get this data would be to collect it on new movies before the release.

+We do not think this problem is critical for two reasons.
+First, we hypothesize most trailer watches happen before the movie is released since they are released with much fanfare months in advance.
+Second, though some of the watch data undoubtedly comes after the release, it is not all caused by the popularity of the movie.
+Trailer likes and dislikes will be especially robust to this problem - though popularity may inflate view count, likes and dislikes are based on the quality of the trailer, so it does not matter if they come before or after release date.

+## More Data

+As previously mentioned we combined several large movie data sets and the limiting factor was either budget or revenue.
+We could manually add budget/revenue numbers for movies where our dataset is missing them or try to scrape wikipedia for missing data.
+We hypothesize that most of the movies with public revenue or budget numbers have already been added into the datasets.

+## New Features
+There are many new features that we hope to find or engineer in our next iteration:
+- view to like ratio
+- advertising budget and other budget breakdowns
+- actor popularity score
+- script metadata
+- more movie metadata like location of filming

+## More Questions

+At some point we would like to return to the original question of movie revenue prediction.
+One reason movie revenue was hard to predict is that it is logarithmic.
+We could try to predict the log of revenue and see if that helps.

 # Credits
 - Oliver Upton: [@oupton](https://github.com/oupton)
 - Shahid Hussain: [@shahidhn](https://github.com/shahidhn)